amagalla/sudoku/README.md

 Sudoku Node/Express app

 This sudoku logic game is handled using node in app/server directory.
-I wish I have time to include a frontend, but please use postman to run endpoints.
+I wish I had time to include a frontend, but please use postman to run endpoints.

 To run project, please have docker installed